Mumbai Maharashtra, India Travel Guide

 Gateway of The republic of india: This majestic basalt arch, overlooking the Arabian Sea, is Mumbai's most recognizable landmark.
 It commemorates the visit of King George V and Queen Mary in 1911 and afterwards served as a symbolic farewell point for the last British troops.
 It symbolizes Mumbai's historical role as a gateway to the subcontinent.
 Open 24/7, no entry fee.

-Chhatrapati Shivaji Maharaj Terminus (CSMT): A UNESCO World Heritage Site, this magnificent rail depot is a masterpiece of Victorian Gothic architecture, blended including customary Indian elements.
+Chhatrapati Shivaji Maharaj Terminus (CSMT): A UNESCO World Heritage Site, this magnificent railway station is a masterpiece of Victorian Gothic architecture, blended including customary Indian elements.
 Conceived by F.W.
 Stevens, it opened in 1887 and continue to bes one of the most hectic railway stations.
-A museum that shows life as it was formerly from the colonial era magnificence and engineering prowess.
+A museum that shows life as it was of the colonial period grandeur and engineering prowess.
 View its architecture from outside for free.
 Guided heritage tours of the station are present.

-Using an organized tour like those on GetYourGuide helps navigate crowds and access sites efficiently.
+Using a pre-arranged tour like those on GetYourGuide helps navigate crowds and access sites efficiently.

 Rock-cut Buddhist monuments within Sanjay Gandhi National Park, dating 1st century BCE to 10th century CE.